Traneptora/grimoire/README.md

 * Finish adding spells, obviously.

 ## Structure
-Spells can be found inside _posts/.
+Spells can be found inside `_posts/`.
 Each spell gets its own post, written and stored as a [Markdown](http://daringfireball.net/projects/markdown/basics) file.
 The date is arbitrary and never displayed, but still necessary for [Jekyll](jekyllrb.com) to process the posts properly.

-If you'd like to help fill out the rest of the spells from the PHB, make a new post in _posts/ for each new spell, and copy the formatting from another spell.
-Submit a pull request for the spell(s) when you're finished, and that's it!
+If you'd like to help fill out the rest of the spells from the PHB, for each new spell you make:

+1. Make a new post inside `_posts/` for each new spell, and copy the formatting from another spell.
+2. Submit a pull request for the spell(s) when you're finished, and that's it!
 Thank you so much. :)

 ## Thanks